A Guide to Visiting Nazca City, Peru

 Nazca City is different from any other place I have been to in Peru.

 Nazca is a city situated on Peru’s south coast, and it is the largest city in the Nazca Province.
-It contains a significant part of Nazca culture, dating back to 100BC and 800 AD.
+It contains a significant part of Nazca culture, dating back to 100B.C. and A.D.800.
 It was discovered and colonized by the Spanish in 1591, and used to have an abundance of wine and pisco production during the colonial times.

 Nowadays, Nazca has all the basic tourist infrastructure such as banks, shops, restaurants, taxis, and long-distance buses.
 It has a real local flavor, ancient culture, and history that is different from anywhere else in Peru.

 Here, this guide shows you most things you need to know about visiting Nazca, including the weather, how to get around, places to visit and things to do, and other travel tips.

 I visited Nazca City solely for a visit to famous Nazca Lines.
 I first thought this city is just a common Peruvian city, with no tall buildings, and the locals are chilling at night while making ends meet during the day.
 However, over time, the interesting cultural aspects of this city started growing on me and it is the place I wish to return to if I have an opportunity to visit Peru again.

 What attracts me most about Nazca City is that this place does not have a large scale as Lima, as well as famous the Arequipa and Cuzco.
 It is a place so simple where you can walk around easily and it will surprise you in many ways.

 Part of it is that I did not research anything before my visit and I only planned to see the Nazca Lines; but as the days went by, I found the city was a gem, run by the hard-working and genuine locals that welcome you and want to have fun with you.
 Plus, I was attracted by the combination of the mysterious Nazca civilization and Spanish heritage.